jmoonware/bean-jmw/README.md

 # bean-jmw
 Code for using beancount v2 plain-text accounting package.

-This project implements per-account automatic payee and account assignment to transactions (stored in yaml config files), and deduplication.
-Here is a brief description of each script:
+This project implements per-account automatic payee and account assignment to transactions (stored in yaml files), and deduplication.
+Here is a brief description of each script (see the [Wiki](https://github.com/jmoonware/bean-jmw/wiki) for more details):

 * stage.py - Used to iteratively import new transactions into per-account ledgers - uses the scripts described below
 * bci.py - identify, extract, or file actions for updating ledger